baryhuang/company-os/README.md

 https://github.com/user-attachments/assets/d9013853-9d44-43d6-b1a4-dfdad1989480

-## The Problem
+## Why I Built This

-- **Founders talk faster than they write.** Six meetings a day.
-Decisions made verbally.
-Customer insights landing in conversation.
-Context switching kills memory.
+- **I kept losing decisions.** My co-founder and I would agree on something in a call.
+A week later, neither of us remembered the details.
+Nobody wrote it down.
-- **iPhone Voice Memos is the best recorder.** One tap from the lock screen.
-Nothing else comes close.
-But it's a dead end — recordings go in, nothing comes out.
+- **Customer insights vanished.** We'd do 8 discovery calls in a week.
+By Friday, I couldn't remember which customer said what about onboarding vs. pricing.
-- **Recording apps solve the wrong problem.** Granola, Otter, Fireflies — they replace Voice Memos instead of building on it.
-And your recordings live on their servers.
+- **Voice memos were a dead end.** iPhone Voice Memos is the best recorder ever made — one tap from the lock screen.
+But I had hundreds of recordings I'd never listen to again.
-- **AI assistants don't know your context.** ChatGPT is powerful, but it can't search last Tuesday's customer call or find what your co-founder said about the pivot.
+- **Recording apps solve the wrong problem.** Granola, Otter, Fireflies — they want you to download their app, and your recordings live on their servers.
+I'm a CTO.
+I don't buy SaaS tools when I can build them.
-- **What's missing is the bridge.** Transcription that feeds into an AI agent with memory of every conversation your team has had.
+- **What was missing was the bridge.** Transcription that feeds into an AI agent with memory of every conversation my team has had.

 ## What It Does